 Suppose we have 100 pairs of same-sex twins that are discordant for psoriasis (i.e. one has been diagnosed with psoriasis and the other hasn’t) and we know that BMI is higher for the psoriatic individual rather than his/her non-psoriatic twin sibling in 71 out of 100 pairs.
 Does that sound like higher BMI has a tendency to go together with the psoriasis status in the population of twin pairs from which these pairs are coming from?
 How to quantify statistically the association between BMI and psoriasis in these data?

 Idea: If the psoriasis status was independent of BMI in the target population, then we would expect that there is a 50% chance that the individual with psoriasis happens to have a higher BMI than his/her twin sibling.
-In other words, the number of twin pairs where the psoriatic one has higher BMI is distributed as Bin(100, 0.5), i.e, has binomial distribution with 100 trials each having a success probability of 0.5.
-Think this as the distribution of tails in 100 tosses of a fair coin where each toss corresponds to a twin pair.
+In other words, the number of twin pairs where the psoriatic one has the higher BMI is distributed as Bin(100, 0.50), i.e, has a binomial distribution with 100 trials each having a success probability of 0.50.
+Think this as the distribution of number of “tails” in 100 tosses of a fair coin where each toss corresponds to one twin pair.
 Under the independence assumption, we would expect about 50 successes (out of 100 trials) in this binomial experiment, but with some variation around the exact value 50.
 And we did observe 71.
 Is 71 already so far from the expected value of 50 that we have a good reason to question the independence assumption?
-Or could it easily happen “by chance” if success probability was 0.5?
+Or could it easily happen “by chance” if success probability truly was 0.50?
 How could we tell?

-We want to quantify (or “test”) how consistent our observation (71 out of 100) is with the independence assumption.
+We want to quantify (or “test”) how consistent our observation (71 out of 100) is with the independence assumption (“success probability is 0.50”).
 In statistics terms, we define a null hypothesis (denoted by \(H_0\)) saying that “psoriasis status is independent of BMI”.
-This can be expressed as \[H_0:p=0.5,\] which says that the null hypothesis (\(H_0\)) is that the probability \(p\) that the psoriatic twin has a higher BMI than his/her twin sibling is 50%.
+This can be expressed as \[H_0:p=0.50,\] which says that the null hypothesis (\(H_0\)) is that the probability \(p\) that the psoriatic twin has a higher BMI than his/her twin sibling is 0.50 (that is, 50%).
 Often the null hypothesis is defined in such a way that it describes the default situation in the target population which, if it holds true, is not very interesting or surprising.
 Instead, if the null hypothesis turns out not to hold true, that is usually interesting or surprising.
 A standard way to test the null hypothesis is by quantifying how likely the observed data are under the null hypothesis.
-The logic is that if the kind of data that we have observed are very unlikely under the null hypothesis, then we have a good reason to think that the null hypothesis might not be true.
+The logic is that if the kind of data that we have observed are very unlikely to occur under the null hypothesis, then we have a good reason to think that the null hypothesis might not be true.

 Let’s plot the probability distribution of possible observations under the theoretical null hypothesis (that assumes psoriasis and BMI are independent in the target population).
 We could use barplot like in Lecture 1 but now we will rather make a continuous curve that joins the probabilities together using the plot() function.